opensearch-project/project-website/_posts/2023-08-01-personas-framework.md

 A role-based approach highlights diverse domain specializations, such as high code or strategic business decision-making, that can be expected from a search and analytics user.
 Domain expertise can be a good indicator of the amount of UX assistance a user might need when they interact with the software.
 This approach centers on tasks to be accomplished and UX pain points.

-A goal-based approach considers jobs to be done (JTBD), a framework that helps understand users’ needs and motivations at different stages of their journey in the product.
-This analysis aids in defining the user's path towards achieving their goals while using the software.
-Thus, this approach focuses on user goals and centers on the objectives users are striving to accomplish.
-The benefit of this approach is that it provides a foundation for curated experiences that can evolve harmoniously across industry segments without compromising user experience and dependencies.
+A goal-based approach considers jobs to be done (JTBD), a framework that provides an understanding of users’ needs and motivations at different stages of their journey with the product.
+This analysis aids in defining the user's path toward achieving their goals while using the software.
+Thus, this approach focuses on user goals and objectives.
+The benefit of this approach is that it provides a foundation for curated experiences that can evolve harmoniously across industry segments without compromising UX and dependencies.

 ## Research study overview